 |Level 4 (Delay of 24 months)||£2,500||2 educational psychologist sessions||£833.33 each term|

 *nursery signposted to Lambeth SEND training offer, SENCO network and SENCO drop-in.

 How to claim the Early Years Inclusion Fund

 Early years providers are responsible for identifying eligible children.

-Providers are encouraged to speak to parents and will need to demonstrate how they are meeting the child’s needs and monitoring progress during their time at the setting.
+Providers will need to demonstrate how they are meeting the child’s needs and monitoring progress during their time at the setting.

 What can settings use the Early Years Inclusion Fund for?

 The funding is to put in low level, early support to improve outcomes for the child and reduce longer term costs.